wamp-proto/wamp-proto/rfc/text/basic/bp_rpc_calling_and_invocation.md

 ### Invocation ERROR

-If the *Callee* is unable to process or finish the execution of the call, or the application code implementing the procedure raises an exception or otherwise runs into an error, the *Callee* sends an `ERROR` message to the *Dealer*:
+If the Callee is unable to process or finish the execution of the call, or the application code implementing the procedure raises an exception or otherwise runs into an error, the Callee sends an `ERROR` message to the Dealer:

 {align="left"}
         [ERROR, INVOCATION, INVOCATION.Request|id, Details|dict,